 #6 – Material Beings, Natural Forces

-I love science, and the process of posing a question, forming a hypothesis, gathering data and testing the hypothesis, and only accepting it as (seemingly, conditionally) true when data supports it AND we can’t disprove it, is a fantastic approach.
+I love science, and the process of posing a question, forming a hypothesis, gathering data and testing the hypothesis, and only accepting it as (seemingly, conditionally) true when data supports it AND fails to disprove it, is a fantastic approach.

-The problem here is, no matter how you slice it, we’re forced to content with Aristotle’s Unmoved Mover concept.
+The problem here is, no matter how you slice it, we’re forced to contend with Aristotle’s Unmoved Mover concept.